SARMs vs Peptides: Safety, Results, and Fitness Goal Comparison

 Muscle Gains, Recovery, and Fat Loss Outcomes

 SARMs are often marketed for their anabolic effects on muscle tissue.
 Peptides are studied for their potential involvement in recovery-related signaling, metabolic pathways, sleep regulation, and overall wellness support.
+Patients focused on recovery, strength, and body composition may also review strength and performance support.

 Flexibility and Long-Term Use